MovingUniverseLab/pcu_obs/readme.txt

 3) Have the telscope in dome flat position, and set the dome lamps to max (0): lamp dome 0

+4) Take a test image (optional):
+	Use the GUI to send the PCU to the pinhole_mask named position.
+Take an image with OSIRIS Sometimes the first image shows non-common path abberations due to the dm shape.
+If you see these, have the support astronomer run image sharpening.

-4) Run the script:
+5) Run the script:
 	kpython3 take_distortion_obs.py
 	It will take the observations, take a dark, and save a log file.

-5) Stow the PCU when you're done:
+6) Stow the PCU when you're done:
 	In the PCU GUI dropdown menu, select HOME, and click GO.

-5) Download the data and log files to your machine using scp.
+7) Download the data and log files to your machine using scp.
 	Do Keck authenticaiton in browser.
 	Images are in the usual place, eg /s/sdata1100/osiris6/230405/IMAG/raw Log files are in /home/osiris, use *.log with scp